 3-D printers.
 I couldn't quite grasp the concept of making

 3-D ice cream when she tried to explain it to me.
 I did catch on a little when the teacher showed us how to build a model one layer at a time, from the bottom up in two-dimensional cross-sectional layers.
 The printer deposits layers of molten plastic and fuses them with adhesive.
 I admired the plastic tea cup, the little plastic boat, the wheels and three-dimensional shapes the students had made.
-I am glad my granddaughter is keeping up because the process of 3-D printing is revolutionizing manufacturing, and is particularly effective in medicine where it has improved the production of orthopedic and other medical devices like hearing aids.

 But nothing is ever perfect.
 Just like angry Queen Mab, who sometimes, "gallops o'er a courtier's nose, And then dreams she of smelling out a suit; And sometime comes she with a tithe-pig's tail Tickling a parson's nose as a' lies asleep, Then dreams, he of another benefice: Sometime she driveth o'er a soldier's neck, And then dreams he of cutting foreign throats, Of breaches, ambuscadoes, Spanish blades, Of healths five-fathom deep," --there is a negative side to 3-D printing galloping our way.